-Contrary to modern theories, some ancient myth and iconography, like that of the mysterious Mithraic culture, suggests that the observable of precession (stars moving across sky) is due to our Sun orbiting another star.
+Contrary to modern theories, some ancient myth and iconography, like that of the mysterious Mithraic culture, suggests that the observation of precession (stars moving across the sky) is due to our Sun orbiting another star.
 In a process similar to the Earth orbiting the Sun (which produces seasons) –they see the Sun’s vastly greater orbit producing changing conditions on Earth and a rise and fall in consciousness on a grand scale.
 The 1960’s lyric “the dawning of the age of Aquarius” is a reference to this ancient belief that as the equinox precesses through the constellations of the zodiac to a certain point, it will once again usher in a higher age.
 Could there be any truth to this belief?
 Modern scientists scoff at the very question.
-Thus the ancient and modern worldviews of precession and its impact on history and consciousness couldn’t be more opposed.
+Thus, the ancient and modern worldviews of precession and its impact on history and consciousness could not be more opposed.

-At CPAK we look at this grand idea from every angle: Could precession have another cause and might our Sun have a companion star?
-If so, what are its mechanics and how might orbital changes in stellar electromagnetic fields affect the Earth’s ionosphere, magnetosphere and consciousness in a cyclical pattern?
+At CPAK, we look at this grand idea from every angle: Could precession have another cause and might our Sun have a companion star?
+If so, what are its mechanics and how might orbital changes in stellar electromagnetic fields affect the Earth’s ionosphere, magnetosphere, and consciousness in a cyclical pattern?
 What does myth say about the higher ages and what evidence do we find to support them?
 How do we tell time on the Celestial Clock of the ages and where exactly are we now?
 Are we really at the dawning of greater awareness or a new time?
 How much did the Ancients really know?

-In the standard paradigm of history anomalous artifacts like the Greek Antikythera device (a thousand years before the invention of complex precision gears) or the Baghdad batteries (two thousand years before Volta invented the battery) do not make sense.
+In the standard paradigm of history, anomalous artifacts like the Greek Antikythera device (a thousand years before the invention of complex precision gears) or the Baghdad batteries (two thousand years before Volta invented the battery) do not make sense.
 Likewise, ancient hints of subtle forces whether it is Qigong or Feng Shui in China, or the electromagnetic and electrostatic properties found at Mesoamerican mounds and pyramids, are baffling to the modern mindset.
 But the ancient idea of a Great Year provides a logical context in which to fit such knowledge and gives meaning to myth and folklore from around the world.

-So far our collective efforts show that there appears to have been a relatively advanced civilization all over the globe at a time when our textbooks tell us we were simple hunter-gatherers.
-The people had in-depth knowledge of geometry, mathematics, celestial motions, efficient and sustainable agriculture, specialized soils still un-reproducible today, plant hybridization, animal husbandry, hydraulics, poetry, music and epic story telling, and of course the ability to build huge carefully engineered structures that aligned to mirror the heavens.
-More difficult to believe is further evidence that suggests they had fantastic memories and understood principles of subtle energies of which we are still unaware, and quite possibly, telepathy and clairvoyance, or other higher age sciences, we still cannot conceive.
+So far, our collective efforts show that there appears to have been a relatively advanced civilization all over the globe at a time when our textbooks tell us we were simple hunter-gatherers.
+The people had in-depth knowledge of geometry, mathematics, celestial motions, efficient and sustainable agriculture, specialized soils still un-reproducible today, plant hybridization, animal husbandry, hydraulics, poetry, music and epic storytelling, and of course, the ability to build huge, carefully engineered structures that aligned to mirror the heavens.
+More difficult to believe is further evidence that suggests they had fantastic memories and understood principles of subtle energies of which we are still unaware, and quite possibly, telepathy and clairvoyance, or other higher age sciences we still cannot conceive.